Detecting breast cancer in the earliest and most curable state could save the lives of many Illinois women.

 Where can I get a mammogram?

 Be sure to get a mammogram from a facility certified by the Food and Drug Administration (FDA).
 These places must meet high standards for their X-ray machines and staff.
-Check out the FDA's website (see RESOURCES in the right-hand column) for a list of FDA-certified mammography facilities or call the American Cancer Society at 800-227-2345.
+Check out the FDA's website (see Resources) for a list of FDA-certified mammography facilities or call the American Cancer Society at 800-227-2345.

 How can I pay for a mammogram?

 Partial or total costs of mammograms are covered by Medicare, Medicaid and most private health plans.
-To find out what the law requires insurance carriers to provide, go to the Illinois Department of Insurance’s website (see RESOURCES in the right-hand column).
+To find out what the law requires insurance carriers to provide, go to the Illinois Department of Insurance’s website (see Resources).

 The Illinois Breast and Cervical Cancer Program provides free mammograms and Pap tests for women who qualify - women age 35 to 64 who are uninsured.
 Younger women may qualify if they have symptoms.
 To find a site near you that provides this free service, call the Women’s Health-Line at 888-522-1282 (TTY 800-547-0466).